-Recently I ran a guest post here in the Energy Vanguard Blog by Ted Kidd, who argued against thermostat setbacks, saying they don't save energy anymore.
-His reasons were flawed and his car analogy misleading.
-Setting back your thermostat when you're away or at night definitely can save energy (depending on a few factors, as noted below).
-Although he said a lot and said it forcefully, Kidd is dead wrong on this issue.
-Two simple and definitive reasons stand in his way: Physics and studies of energy savings from thermostat setbacks.
-Let's take a look at each of them.
+Some people argue against thermostat setbacks, saying they don’t save energy anymore.
+The reasons behind that thinking, however, are flawed.
+Setting back your thermostat when you’re away or at night definitely can save energy (depending on a few factors, as noted below).
+Two simple and definitive reasons show that thermostats can save energy: Physics and studies of energy savings from thermostat setbacks.
+Let’s take a look at each of them.

 As I wrote here recently, your HVAC system is like a faucet and your building envelope like a cup.
 The leakier your cup is, the more you have to open up the faucet.
 One thing I didn’t write in that article is that is that the leakiness of your cup depends on the temperature difference between inside and out.
 In the world of physics and building science, we call that temperature difference ΔT (pronounced delta T).